If you want to remove your image’s background in a jiffy with Photoshop, this guide is for you.

 Below are several tips when using the background eraser tool.

-- Ensure the brush is nice and hard on the slider.
-Doing so helps you avoid having fuzzy edges and leaving artifacts.
+• Ensure the brush is nice and hard on the slider.
+Doing so helps you avoid having fuzzy edges and leaving artefacts.

-- Place the center of the brush over the colors you want to remove, then click and drag.
-The tool removes any matching hues within your tolerance while leaving behind other colors.
+• Place the centre of the brush over the colours you want to remove, then click and drag.
+The tool removes any matching hues within your tolerance while leaving behind other colours.

-- Adjust the tolerance, especially if your image’s background includes various color hues.
+• Adjust the tolerance, especially if your image’s background includes various colour hues.

-- The Background Eraser tool is on Contiguous Sampling by default, which means it will delete matching colors the crosshairs encounter.
-For background images with multiple hues, you’ll need to keep sampling and deleting them but if you only have a single hue (or a narrow bracket of hues), change the sampling option to Discontiguous.
+• The Background Eraser tool is on Contiguous Sampling by default, which will delete matching colours the crosshairs encounter.
+You’ll need to keep sampling and deleting background images with multiple hues, but if you only have a single hue (or a narrow bracket of hues), change the sampling option to Discontiguous.

 Step 3: Click the Protect Foreground Color option if there’s too close a match between the subject and foreground color and your subject keeps getting wiped out.